remotework1/LavondaTalbertIT1025/Lab8/readme.md

 ### Executive Summary

-##### Describe a variety of database models and create a SQL database.
+##### Learn and decipher the areas of Big Data and what technology supports it.
+Describe a variety of database models and create a SQL database.
 Learn the key ethical and legal implications of information systems.
+Study the three areas on how information is collected and distributed.

 ### Data, Information and Knowledge